PoliticalGraveyard.com

 Coleman, Eric D. — of Bloomfield, Hartford County, Conn.
 Democrat.
 Lawyer; member of Connecticut state house of representatives, 1983-94; member of Connecticut state senate 2nd District, 1995-; delegate to Democratic National Convention from Connecticut, 1996; member, Credentials Committee, 2008.
 African Methodist Episcopal.
 African ancestry.
 Member, American Bar Association; Omega Psi Phi.
 Still living as of 2010.

 Coleman, Ervin E. — of Russellville, Logan County, Ky.
 Democrat.
-Candidate in primary for Kentucky state house of representatives 16th District, 1973.
+Candidate for Kentucky state house of representatives 16th District, 1973.
 Still living as of 1973.

 Coleman, Eva — of Mountain, Oconto County, Wis.
 Republican.
 Alternate delegate to Republican National Convention from Wisconsin, 1964.
 Female.
 Still living as of 1964.